systemjs/systemjs/docs/overview.md

 #### baseURL

-The *baseURL* provides a special mechanism for loading modules relative to a standard reference URL.
+The *baseURL* provides a mechanism for loading modules relative to a standard reference URL.

 This can be useful for being able to refer to the same module from many different page URLs or environments: